Llanquihue Province: Geography

 northern frontier, Rupanco, and Todos los Santos.
 The Calbuco and Osorno volcanoes rise from near its eastern shores, the latter to a height of 7382 ft.

 The outlet of Lake Llanquihue is through Maullín River, the lower course of which is navigable.
-The other large rivers of the province are the Bueno, which receives the waters of Lakes Puyehue and Rupanco, and the Puelo, which has its rise in a lake of the same name in Argentinq.
+The other large rivers of the province are the Bueno, which receives the waters of Lakes Puyehue and Rupanco, and the Puelo, which has its rise in a lake of the same name in Argentina.
 A short tortuous river in this vicinity, called the Petrohué, affords an outlet for the picturesque lake of Todos los Santos, and enters the Reloncaví Sound near the Puelo.
 The southern coast of the province is indented by a number of inlets and bays affording good fishing.

 Administration

-As a province, Llanquihue is a second-level administrative division of Chile, governed by a municipality for each constituent commune (Spanish: comuna).
+As a province, Llanquihue is a second-level administrative division of Chile, governed by a municipality for each constituent commune (comuna).
 Puerto Montt is the provincial capital.
 The provincial governor is Francisco Le-Bretón as appointed by the President of Chile.